getodk/docs/docs/central-api-project-management.rst

 **POST /v1/projects**

+.. raw:: html

-To create a Project, the only information you must supply (via POST body) is the desired name of the Project.
+  <p>To create a Project, the only information you must supply (via POST body) is the desired name of the Project.</p>

 .. dropdown:: Request